How Long To Quarantine A Sick Cat With URI

 Nice cat relaxing at home on pet bed

 You'll want to minimize your sick cat's stress as much as possible.
 In other words, keep them away from areas that'll make them anxious or scared.
-It's best to keep them in a room whether there isn't a lot of access to outside noise or distractions.

-The quarantining of a sick cat with an upper respiratory infection is a 1-2 week process.
 It's the only way to ensure no other cats within a household pick up the condition.
 Otherwise, every cat could soon be suffering from the same symptoms.

 Don't forget to leave a post and share how your cat's quarantine experience went in our comment section.
 Thanks for reading!